shaiss/near-intent-workshop/mermaid-implementation.md

-Here are the steps to implement mermaid diagram support in your NEAR workshop application:
+# Here are the steps to implement mermaid diagram support in your NEAR workshop application

 ## 1. Install Required Packages